Beyond Quantity: Distribution-Aware Labeling for Visual Grounding: Method

 To systematically assess the characteristics and potential value of the automatically generated pseudo labels, we conducted a comprehensive analysis to better understand how they improve performance.
 In particular, we seek to explore the factors that influence these gains and how the improvements differ across various datasets.
 This section is divided into two parts: multidimentional quantity analysis and feature distribution analysis.

 \textbf{Multidimentional Quantity Analysis.} We divided the pseudo labels and the original dataset into multiple overlapping subsets based on the linguistic structure and components of the expressions, and conducted comparisons to assess the effect of data expansion.
 Fig.~\ref{fig:quantity} shows the results.
-Compared to other pseudo label generation methods \cite{SemAug, refclip, CMA}, our approach significantly expands the original dataset, as it does not rely on any human-labeled annotation.
+Compared to other pseudo label generation methods \cite{pseudoq, graph, clipvg, refteacher}, our approach significantly expands the original dataset, as it does not rely on any human-labeled annotations, whereas other methods either depend on partial annotations from the original dataset or rely on fixed templates.

 First, we used SpaCy \cite{spacy2} to extract the nouns appearing in the captions to determine the number of object categories.
 As shown in Fig.~\ref{fig:quantity}, the pseudo labels expanded the expressions of objects from 9k in the original dataset to 12k, significantly enriching the diversity of object descriptions.
 Such diversity helps reduce the risk of overfitting to specific phrasings and improves generalization.
 Second, we categorized the captions into three groups based on their length: short (0-3 words), medium (4-6 words), and long (over 6 words).
 Notably, for long captions, the original dataset contains only 72k instances, whereas our pseudo labels provide 328k, as shown in Fig.~\ref{fig:quantity}, substantially filling the gap in training data for long-caption grounding.
 This discrepancy stems from the fact that most data in RefCOCO/+/g were collected via game-like real-time human-machine interactions, where annotators tend to use the shortest and most efficient expressions to save time and improve communication efficiency.
 In contrast, our dual-driven annotation approach allows for greater control over caption length, enabling the generation of more complex and informative descriptions.
 Finally, we analyzed the sentence components using an LMM \cite{qwen2.5-VL}.
 As shown in Fig.~\ref{fig:quantity}, our method provides a large number of attribute and position descriptions and expands the quantity of data across all these different subsets.
 In particular, relative descriptions, which were extremely scarce in the original dataset (only 13k), have been expanded to 48k through our approach, demonstrating the multidimensional expansion capability of our method.